Azure-Samples/azure-spring-apps-multi-region/docs/install-prod-standard.md

 ## 6. Test your setup

 You can test your setup by going to your app through your custom domain in the browser.
 You should see the "Hurray~Your app is up and running!" page.
+It might be you need to refresh the page a couple of times to see this page.

 ## 7. Extra: Deploying the Spring Petclinic application